Ptyg/FileWordFinder/README.md

 ## Technical part

 There is a preconfigured console application and you can use it, but if you want to create your own, there is also a preconfigured library(lib_src/lib_include) for that.
+Part for library compiling marked in CMakeLists.txt with relevant commentary.

 To build ready app:
 ```